Advanced Precision Machining provides unparalleled customer satisfaction. Call us today at 303.776.1910.

 When running any CNC milling machine, avoid any accumulation of chips near the end of the spindle.
 These have a tendency to work their way inside the bearings, limiting their lifetime, resulting in potential damage to the spindle.

-To sum up, if you're not producing accurate and quality machined parts, if you notice a rise in operating temperatures, vibration levels or unusual noise, then you have spindle problems.
+To sum up, it’s easy to overlook simple but critical issues on your CNC milling and machining equipment. if you're not producing accurate and quality machined parts, if you notice a rise in operating temperatures, vibration levels, or unusual noise, then you have spindle problems.
 With proper care and regular maintenance, including investment in quality spindles to begin with, you can significantly reduce costly downtime, errors, and repairs.
-Take care of your most significant investment, and it will take care of your CNC machining operations.
+So, why not take advantage of today’s unforeseen slowdown in operations and take care of your most significant investment?
+At the same time, your machinists will be taking a proactive role in ensuring your shop will be up to the task and have peace of mind when demand inevitably ramps up again.
+It is our hope that all of us come out on the back end of this stronger than when we went in.
+And of course, APM wishes all you continued good health and safety as we get back to business.